The Sloan Digital Sky Survey Reverberation Mapping Project: UV-Optical Accretion Disk Measurements with Hubble Space Telescope: Discussion

 Here $\tau$ is the rest-frame lag, $\lambda_{\mathrm{uv}}$ is the rest-frame UV reference wavelength, and $\lambda_{\mathrm{opt}}$ corresponds to rest-frame optical wavelengths.
 In the ``standard'' optically thick, geometrically thin disk model \citep{SS1973}, $\beta=4/3$ and the disk normalization expectation from SS73 is

 The SS73 disk-size normalization, $\tau_{0,\,\mathrm{SS73}}$, is dependent on the mass of the central black hole, \Mbh\, the accretion rate, $\Mdot = L_{\mathrm{Bol}}/\eta c^2$, where the radiative efficiency $\eta=0.1$ is assumed and $L_{\mathrm{Bol}}$ is the bolometric luminosity.
 The quantity $\chi$ is a geometrical factor accounting for the flux-weighted mean radius and is $\chi=2.49$.
 Alternately, a larger value for $\chi$ is obtained if the flux is emitted from a single annulus, $\chi$=4.97 \citep{Kammoun2021}.
 In this work we use the smaller $\chi$=2.49 for our main analysis; however, we note that this is one of the theoretical uncertainties of the RM disk interpertation.
 We adopt the normalization wavelength of 2700\AA\ based on the UVIS F275W filter pivot wavelength of 2704~\AA.
-Thus the inferred disk size corresponds to the relative distances between the UV and optical wave bands.
+We choose a normalization of 2700\AA\ to make $\lambda_{\rm opt}^{\beta} - \lambda_{\rm uv}^{\beta}$ in Equation~6 close to unity for the $r$-band (rest-frame), and thus the best-fit $\tau_0$ close to the measured rest-frame lag.